6 Ranges and Sets

 2046

-Conceptually this is easy to understand, but computationally it is a bit inefficient.
+Conceptually this is easy to understand: one step generates the numbers, the other adds them up.
+Computationally it is a bit inefficient.
 The generator syntax allows this type of task to be done more efficiently.
 To use this syntax, we just need to drop the []:

 sum(2^i for i in 1:10)